Page retainer banner

 Home Economics

-Key Stage 3
+Key stage 3

-Key Stage 4
+Key stage 4

 GCSE Home Economics Food and Nutrition

-• Topics include food provenance, food processing and production, macronutrients and micronutrients, government nutritional guidelines, and food safety.
+GCSE Food and Nutrition specification includes topics such as food provenance, food processing and production, macronutrients and micronutrients, government nutritional guidelines, and food safety.
+Students develop practical skills in food preparation, cooking and presentation.

-GCSE Child Development.
+GCSE Child Development

-Child Development is a broad, coherent course on the development of babies and small children (0–5 years).
 It encourages students to develop knowledge, understanding and skills, including practical skills, in these key areas:

 • pregnancy, childbirth and caring for a newborn baby